Stocks climb more than 2% as investors get back to buying - WTMJ

 The stimulus bill would include yet another round of one-time payments to most Americans, including an expansion of other refundable tax credits like the child tax credit, and additional aid to state and local governments to combat the pandemic.

 Energy companies made some of the biggest gains.
-Exxon Mobil rose 5% and Occidental Petroleum rose 4.9%.
+Exxon Mobil rose 4.9% and Occidental Petroleum rose 4%.
 Industrial companies, including airlines beaten down by the virus pandemic, also helped boost the broader market.
-United Airlines rose 3.4%.
+American Airlines rose 1.1%.

 Investors will get several big economic reports this week, including February’s jobs report on Friday.
 On Monday a report on manufacturing came in better than expectations, and new orders also came in better than expected.